canjs/can-connect/readme.md

  - creating a CRUD connection - [persist](#persist)
  - combining overlapping or reduntant requests - [combine-requests](#combine-requests)
- - saving response data and using it for future requests - [params-cache](#params-cache)
+ - saving response data and using it for future requests - [cache-requests](#cache-requests)

 Planned: